racism and mental health

 the link between racism and mental health

-Racism can trigger significant mental health challenges.
-Those who face racial discrimination, whether in their personal lives or through systemic inequality, are often at higher risk for issues such as anxiety, depression and even Post-Traumatic Stress Disorder (PTSD).
-The emotional strain caused by exclusion or hostile environments adds a layer of distress that may worsen over time.
+Those who face racial discrimination, whether in their personal lives or through systemic inequality, are often at higher risk for issues:

 systemic racism and mental health inequalities

-Systemic inequalities mean that minority communities are often underserved when it comes to mental health support, creating barriers that prevent individuals from receiving the care they need.
-This lack of culturally sensitive services perpetuates the mental health struggles of many people from minority backgrounds.
+Systemic inequalities mean that those communities are often underserved when it comes to mental health support, creating barriers that prevent individuals from receiving the care they need.
+This lack of culturally sensitive services perpetuates the mental health struggles of many people from global majority backgrounds.

 how to help yourself

-Taking care of your mental health in the face of discrimination requires active strategies and self-care:
+Taking care of your mental health in the face of racism requires active strategies and self-care:

 Practise self-care